theraulpareja/branch-protector/README.md

 # branch-protector

-Automate master branch protection for brand new repositories in your GitHub organization.
+**branch-protector** automates branch protection (usually master) for brand new repositories in your GitHub organization.

 ## Configuration

-## Basic configuration
+## Basic webservice configuration

 There are 2 main config files: